i18next/next-i18next/README.md

 1. Create an `_app.js` file inside your `pages` directory, and wrap it with the `NextI18Next.appWithTranslation` higher order component (HOC).
 You can see this approach in the [examples/simple/pages/_app.js](./examples/simple/pages/_app.js).
 2. Create a `server.js` file inside your root directory, initialise an [express](https://www.npmjs.com/package/express) server, and use the `nextI18NextMiddleware` middleware with your `nextI18Next` instance passed in.
 You can see this approach in the [examples/simple/server.js](./examples/simple/server.js).
 For more info, see [the NextJs section on custom servers](https://github.com/zeit/next.js#custom-server-and-routing).

-    When using the `localeSubpaths` option, our middleware may redirect without calling any subsequent middleware.
-Therefore, if there are any critical middleware that must run before this redirect, ensure that you place it before the `nextI18NextMiddleware` middleware.

 That's it!
 Your app is ready to go.
 You can now use the `NextI18Next.withNamespaces` HOC to make your components or pages translatable, based on namespaces:

 ```jsx